Mental Health Warning Signs and When to Ask for Help

 How to Help a Friend Find Mental Health Support

 Friends can be a very important part of our mental health support network.
 Often our friends are the first to notice when something’s wrong, because they know us so well.
-If you are concerned about changes in a friend’s mood or behavior, here are some ways you can help:
+If you are concerned about changes in a friend’s mood or behavior, here are some ways you can help.

 - If your friend is feeling suicidal or engaging in self-injury, do not keep it a secret.
-They may feel like they need to keep it a secret out of shame or fear—but that will prevent them from getting the help they need.
+They may feel like they need to keep it a secret out of shame or fear, but that will prevent them from getting the help they need.
 If they tell you, let them know you need to tell a trusted adult for their own safety, even if they get mad at you for doing so.
 Encourage them to tell someone themselves.

-Remember to take care of yourself.
+- Remember to take care of yourself.
 Sometimes taking care of others can take a toll on our own mental health.
-If your friend is struggling, offer to support them in the ways you feel able to, and remember to have your own mental health support in place—whether that’s a therapist, self-care, or other healthy methods of coping.
+Offer to support a struggling friend in the ways you feel able to, and remember to have your own mental health support in place — whether it’s a therapist, self-care, or other healthy method of coping.